dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 A lot of people say save the best for last, but why?
 Husky sledding will be one of the best experiences you'll ever have.

-You'll get picked up by a car and given about 30mins to a remote kennel complex.
+You'll get picked up by a car and driven about 30mins to a remote kennel complex.
 Here you'll be given a warm boiler suit, boots and a hi-vis jacket to wear.
 After this you get to go into the kennels are play with the huskies for a while, they are all super friendly and super energetic (you've been warned).

 _Note: The large kennels may seem cruel to some but the handlers assure that they care for the dogs greatly and even live on-site in case anything happens.
 They are much happier here than living in warm climates or city apartments._